BhumikaSingh-27/neogcamp-palindrome-birthdays/readme.md

 # Is your Birthday palindrome?

-This app dteremines if provided birthdate is palindrome or not and let us know how many days we missed for the next palindrome.
+This app dteremines if provided birthdate is palindrome or not and let us know how many days we missed to get the next palindrome.

 ## Tech Satck